Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Solid and supersolid near on a triangular Lattice

 Well inside the CDW phase, there is a large CDW gap $ \Delta_{CDW} $.
 When studying the physics at slightly away from $ f=1/3 $ filling along the dashed line in Fig.3a, one has to choose a different saddle point where $ <\nabla \times \vec{A}^{x}> = 1- 2 \alpha =n_x, $ for the sublattice $ X $ and $ < \nabla \times \vec{A}^{yz}> = \alpha=n_y= n_z $ for the two sublattices $ Y $ and $ Z $ should be used.
 The $ \alpha \rightarrow \alpha_{c} < 1/3 $ limit corresponds to approaching the CDW to the SF transition in Fig.3a from the CDW side, while the $ \alpha \rightarrow 0^{+} $ limit corresponds to the classical limit $ t/V_{1} \rightarrow 0 $.
 It is easy to see that there is only one vortex minimum $ \phi_{yz} $ in such a staggered dual magnetic field with $ \alpha < \alpha_{c} < 1/3 $, so the effective action well inside the CDW state is:

 where the vortices in the phase winding of $ \phi_{yz} $ should be interpreted as the the boson number.
 Note that the gauge field $ \vec{A}^{x} $ is always massive with a large CDW gap $ \Delta_{CDW} $, so was already integrated out in Eqn.\ref{is0}.
-In the direct picture discussed in the online supporting material in \cite{bragg}, the gauge field $ A^{yz}_{\mu} $ stands for the uniform density fluctuation near $ \vec{q}=0 $, while the $ A^{x}_{\mu} $ stands for the staggered density fluctuation near $ \vec{Q}_{N}=( 2\pi/3, 0 ) $ which has a large CDW gap in Fig.22.
+In the direct picture discussed in \cite{bragg}, the gauge field $ A^{yz}_{\mu} $ stands for the uniform density fluctuation near $ \vec{q}=0 $, while the $ A^{x}_{\mu} $ stands for the staggered density fluctuation near $ \vec{Q}_{N}=( 2\pi/3, 0 ) $ which has a large CDW gap in Fig.22.

 Eqn.\ref{is0} has the structure identical to the conventional $ q=1 $ component Ginzburg-Landau model for a " superconductor " in a "magnetic" field.
 It is easy to see that if $ < \phi_{yz} > \neq 0 $, the system is in the CDW state where both $ \vec{A}^{yz} $ and $ \vec{A}^{x} $ are massive ( Fig.22a).
-If $ < \phi_{yz} > =0 $, the system is in the CDW supersolid ( CDW-SS ) state where there is a gapless superfluid mode represented by the dual gauge field $ A^{yz}_{\mu} $ in Fig.22b, it still has the gapped mode near $ \vec{q}=\vec{Q}_{N} $, it also has the same lattice symmetry breaking patterns as the CDW state at $ 1/3 $ filling.
+If $ < \phi_{yz} > =0 $, the system is in the CDW supersolid ( CDW-SS ) state where there is a gapless superfluid mode represented by the dual gauge field $ A^{yz}_{\mu} $ in Eqn.\ref{is0} ( Fig.22b ), it still has the gapped mode near $ \vec{q}=\vec{Q}_{N} $, it also has the same lattice symmetry breaking patterns as the CDW state at $ 1/3 $ filling.
 Therefore we show that the CDW solid to the CDW-SS transition driven by the chemical potential is in the same universality class as that from a Mott insulator to a superfluid transition, therefore have exact exponents $ z=2, \nu=1/2, \eta=0 $ with logarithmic corrections ( Fig.3a).
 It is known the SF is stable against changing the chemical potential ( or adding bosons ) in Fig.3a.
 There must be a transition from the CDW-SS to the SF inside the window driven by the quantum fluctuation $ r $ in the Fig.3a.
-The universality class of this transition is likely to be first order.
+This transition is likely to be first order.